FireworksProject/jfdi/docs/create-devbox.md

 	/vagrant/system_dependencies.sh

-This will install the Ubuntu system dependencies and RVM, the Ruby Version Manager.
+This will install the Ubuntu system dependencies.

 ### 3) Install VBox Guest Additions